 Kel Tec RDB Background

-The purpose behind Kel Tec releasing the RDB was to solve some of the problems that are associated with bullpup rifles.
-Some have been designed in a way that make it difficult for southpaw shooters to safely operate.
+Bullpups are awesome and fun to shoot.
+However, some have been designed in a way that make it difficult for southpaw shooters to safely operate.
 Gun University will give you our professional opinion on whether Kel Tec have succeeded in their aim of making an ambidextrous bullpup rifle.

 If you’re thinking of buying the Kel Tec RDB, we’ve discovered a few things you really want to know first.
 Read on to discover what they are, along with our full review and grades for the Kel Tec RDB.